tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

 2. An attacker can use the server as an amplifier by sending connection initiation messages with a forged source of the victim.
-The server then sends its next message (in DTLS, a Certificate message, which can be quite large) to the victim machine, thus flooding it.
+The server then sends its response to the victim machine, thus flooding it.
+Depending on the selected ciphersuite this response message can be quite large, as it is the case for a Certificate message.

 In order to counter both of these attacks, DTLS borrows the stateless cookie technique used by Photuris {{RFC2522}} and IKE {{RFC5996}}.
 When the client sends its ClientHello message to the server, the server MAY respond with a HelloRetryRequest message.
-The HelloRetryRequest message as well as the cookie extension is defined in TLS 1.3.
+The HelloRetryRequest message, as well as the cookie extension, is defined in TLS 1.3.
 The HelloRetryRequest message contains a stateless cookie generated using the technique of {{RFC2522}}.
 The client MUST retransmit the ClientHello with the cookie added as an extension.
 The